-The New York-based artist team of Chat Travieso and Yeju Choi were commissioned by the city in 2014 to create a distinctive public art project for a shared bicycle and pedestrian path between Concord Avenue and Field Street, near Fresh Pond.
-The artwork shimmers with bold colors, glass pieces embedded in the concrete, wiggling lines, and playful topography.
+The New York-based artist team of Chat Travieso and Yeju Choi were commissioned by the city in 2014 to create a distinctive public art project for a multiuse path along Fern Street between Concord Avenue and Field Street, near Fresh Pond.
+Completed in summer 2017, the concrete path shimmers with wiggly lines of bold colors, embedded glass, playful topography, and plantings.

 The City of Cambridge is a national leader in pioneering new playground design with parks like the Alexander W. Kemp Playground on Cambridge Common.
 The Fern Street path, titled “On The Other Side,” continues in this spirit as a groundbreaking model of how to fully integrate play, for all ages and abilities, into sidewalks and other everyday city infrastructure.